AllGen Is Growing! Click Here To Learn More.

 An advantage to having an IRA is that a wide variety of asset types can be included:

-• Stocks
+- Stocks

-• Bonds
+- Bonds

-• Mutual funds
+- Mutual funds

-• ETFs
+- ETFs

 Traditional IRA

-When you reach the age of 72, you’re required to begin taking money out of your traditional IRA.
+When you reach what the government calls “full retirement age,” you’re required to begin taking money out of your traditional IRA.
+Your “full retirement age” is based on the year you were born, as the table below shows.
 These deductions are called required minimum distributions (RMDs) and are calculated based on your life expectancy.
-If you don’t take out the required amount, there could be a tax penalty of up to 50%.
+Even if you’re required to take RMDs, you can still contribute so long as you’re still working.
+If you don’t take out the required amount, then there could be a tax penalty of up to 50%.

 Roth IRA

-Why Should I Rollover My 401(k)?
+Why should I rollover my 401(k)?

 Rolling over your 401(k) is typically the best choice.
 You avoid the financial penalties of cashing out the 401(k) early and you can possibly still make contributions to it.
 If you cash out your 401(k) before you turn 55 (if you’re not working) or 59½ (if you are working), there’s a 10% penalty on anything you take out of the account.
 If you cash out your 401(k) while you’re still working, you’ll be taxed on anything you take out at your current tax rate.

-Rolling over the account to either an IRA or a different 401(k) allows you to possibly grow the account via contributions and to avoid financial penalties.
+Rolling over the account to either an IRA or a different 401(k) allows you to possibly grow the account via contributions and avoid financial penalties.

-What Is a 401(k) Rollover?
+What is a 401(k) Rollovers?

 There are three types of rollover:

-1. Direct rollover
+- Direct rollover

-2. Transfer from trustee to trustee
+- Transfer from trustee to trustee

-3. Indirect rollover
+- Indirect rollover (60-day rollover)

 1 – Direct Rollover